Brainicism/bgutil-ytdlp-pot-provider/README.md

 ---

-If using option (b) script for the provider, with the default script location in your home directory (i.e: `~/bgutil-ytdlp-pot-provider`), you can also use yt-dlp like normal.
+If using option (b) script for the provider, with the default script location in your home directory (i.e: `~/bgutil-ytdlp-pot-provider` or `%USERPROFILE%\bgutil-ytdlp-pot-provider`), you can also use yt-dlp like normal.

 If you installed the script in a different location, pass it as the extractor argument `getpot_bgutil_script` to `youtube` for each yt-dlp call.